MohammAAA/Self-Driving-Cars-Specialization/README.md

 2. State Estimation and Localization for Self-Driving Cars
 3. Visual Perception for Self-Driving Cars
 4. Motion Planning for Self-Driving Cars

+These notes are being written in parallel to my progress in the specialization, so I'll most likely make some mistakes.